Deduktiva/magnolia-python/Python/Doc/library/ensurepip.rst

 This invocation will install ``pip`` if it is not already installed, but otherwise does nothing.
-To ensure the installed version of ``pip`` is at least as recent as the one bundled with ``ensurepip``, pass the ``--upgrade`` option::
+To ensure the installed version of ``pip`` is at least as recent as the one available in ``ensurepip``, pass the ``--upgrade`` option::

     python -m ensurepip --upgrade